 Do You Pay Interest On a Line of Credit?

-Just like any other loan, lines of credit are subject to interest.
+Just like any other loan where you need to borrow money instantly, lines of credit are subject to interest.
 But, with LOCs interest applies to borrowed sums, not the entire credit pool.
 You will only pay interest fees on the withdrawn amount.

 Lines of credit can be secured and unsecured.
 Secured LOCs are backed by collateral.² The creditors face less risk when issuing such lines of credit.
 That’s why you’ll also pay lower interest with a secured LOC.
 A typical example is a Home equity line of credit (called HELOC), but the most common unsecured LOC product is a credit card.